Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Feature_Tutorials/01_platform_creation_streaming_ip/code_modification_guide/host_modifications.md

   </tr>
 </table>

+# Host Modifications

 This tutorial lists the changes required for the vadd host application for this tutorial.
 Note that this is only one example and there are also other ways to implement the same functions.

-# 1. Include necessary file headers.
+## 1. Include necessary file headers

 Add the new 'include' commands at the beginning of the file around the same place of other 'include' commands that already exists.